STUDY JAPANESE ONLINE WITH NATIVES HERE

-Kamamoto, Nakata and Nakamura: the legends of Japanese football/soccer
+Kamamoto, Nakata, and Nakamura: the legends of Japanese football

-Already qualified for the 2022 World Cup, Japan grows every year in the world of Soccer.
-With a tactically applied and very dedicated selection, the blue samurai frequently appear in the lists of the teams present in the cup, more precisely since 1998, the date of their first participation.
+Already classified for the 2022 World Cup, Japan grows each year in the world of football.
+With a tactically disciplined and very dedicated team, the samurais azuis often appear on the lists of teams present in the cup, specifically since 1998, the year of their first participation.

-In these several years since then, some players have marked their names in the soccer/football history from the country, such as Kunishige Kamamoto, Hidetoshi Nakata and Shunsuke Nakamura.
+In these many years since then, some players have made their names in the football history of the country, such as Kunishige Kamamoto, Hidetoshi Nakata, and Shunsuke Nakamura.

-In this article, we will recall the achievements of the biggest players Japanese of all time.
+In this article, we will remember the feats of the greatest players 日本の all time.

 - kamamoto, nakata and nakamura: the legends of japanese football/soccer